hashgraph/hedera-mirror-node/docs/database/bootstrap.md

 - **Script Does Not Continue After SSH Disconnect:**

-  - Ensure you used `nohup` when running the script.
+  - Ensure you used `setsid` when running the script.
   - Confirm that the script is running by checking the process list:

     ```bash